acidb/mobiscroll-docs/docs/vue/datepicker/value-selection.md

 The `myValue.value` in the above example will hold the selected value.

 :::info
-The type of the selected value depends on the [returnFormat](./return-value) option.
+The type of the selected value depends on the [`returnFormat`](./api#opt-returnFormat) option.
+Learn more about the [returned value](./return-value)!
 :::

 ## Multiple Value Selection {#multiple}

-The [selectMultiple](./api#opt-selectMultiple) option will enable the selection of multiple dates.
+The [`selectMultiple`](./api#opt-selectMultiple) option will enable the selection of multiple dates.
 It can be used with either the calendar control or the date control.
 The selected value in this case will be an array of dates instead of just a single date.

 ```html
 <script setup>